DebasishMaji/DataMonk/loss/README.md

             1. Find all of your absolute errors, xi – x.
             2. Add them all up.
             3. Divide by the number of errors.

+   * Mean Bias Error

+          Algo:

+            1. Calculate the differences between predictions and targets.
+            2. Add them all up.
+            3. Divide by the number of errors.